xulanola/VMwareTerraform/README.md

 - Folder Layout
   * Persistent = parts of the application stack that have persistence tied to them ie Database servers
   * Ephemeral = parts of the application stack that can be blown away ie webservers / k8s compute nodes
+  * Dev = development code base.
+Should NOT house any systems or code that cannot be destroyed on a regular basis.
+Promotes only to "Test".
+  * Test = Systems promoted from development (dev) - used for validating changes made in development and user testing
+  * Prod = Production systems that are user facing - requires tight change control
 - If your code is not ready for terraform runs name your `terraform.tfvars` to `terraform.tfvars.skip`
-- Using snakes `_` vs kebab `-` : for variable names use snake but for values inside of the variable use kebab.
+- Using underscore `_` vs dash `-` : for variable names use underscores but for values inside of the variable use dashes.
 E.g:
 ```
 GOOD....
 project_name       = {